Somi-Project/Alex-Ai/README.md

 In a separate command prompt

--ollama pull gemma3:4b
+- ollama pull gemma3:4b
--ollama run gemma3:4b
+- ollama run gemma3:4b

 Return to Alex-Ai root folder via Command Prompt
 IF you have an Nvidia GPU we recommend the following: